 Be careful when using cleaning supplies

-Awareness.
 Check the Safety Data Sheets (SDS) and know the chemical hazards and use the appropriate personal protective equipment.
-Keep cleaning products within properly labelled containers and store in a safe location.
+Keep cleaning products within properly labeled containers and store in a safe location.
 Chemicals used at work require PPE (safety goggles) and possibly an approved first aid emergency eyewash station - when chemicals are corrosive (bleach), toxic (pesticides), or strongly irritating or caustic (strong cleaners).

 - See also: Chemical Safety Basics